joshdchang/transcript-to-images/README.md

 It should take somewhere around 3-4 minutes to run, so be patient – the image generation uses an external service that takes a while to respond, but this does not use local resources.

 When it's done, the program will output a machine-readable JSON file and open a little web preview that I hacked together.

+P.S.
+Craiyon produces different images every time so if you run the same transcript again you will get different results.